Croatian Coat of Arms

 just a year after his assassination in the Belgrade Parliament of ex-Yu.

-Here exhibited in 1935 in the House of Croatian Peasants in Zagreb (now Gallery of Modern Art).
+Here exhibited in 1935 in the then House of Croatian Peasants in Zagreb (now Gallery of Modern Art).

 This was the first monument in Croatia carved by a woman.